Danish bank accused of Russia money laundering

 The Cypriot justice minister, Ionas Nicolaou, obstructed French investigators by withholding documents requested by France back in 2015 for the best part of a year, Browder told the Cyprus Business Mail, a daily, on Thursday.

-Cyprus has also done nothing to go after the illicit Russian money despite being handed a 133-page bushel of documentary evidence by Bill Browder on the money trail almost five years ago.
+Cyprus has also done nothing to go after the illicit Russian funds despite being handed a 133-page bushel of documentary evidence by Browder on the money trail five years ago.